Locke637/driverless-car-eyebot/README.md

 2. run `mkdir build`
 3. run `sh make`
 4. if you want to add new source file add it in `CMakeLists`.
 And the source file should be included in `src` folder.
-5. the executing file will be stored in the `build` folder.
+5. the executing file will be stored in the `build` folder, the final version is called `eyebot`.

 ## Traffic sign detection part
 This part can run on PCs.
 Building is same as above.
 And if you just want to run the traffic sign detection part please comments `link_directories("/home/pi/eyebot/lib")` and `target_link_libraries(${name} libeyebot.a)` in CMakeLists.